ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 `--base` : `minigraph` only produces minimizer hits, and these can sometimes be misleading when computing coverage for the above filter or during chromosome splitting.
 This option sends each minigraph mapping through cactus to fill in base alignments, leading to more accurate PAFs.
 It costs more to compute them, but saves time in down the road in `cactus-align` as there will be much fewer bases to align in that step.

 `--maxLen N` : Do not attempt to align more than `N` bases with the Cactus base aligner (activated with `--base`).
 This will save aligning too far into anchorless regions, which cannot be properly resolved with base alignment alone.
+It is 1000000 by default.

 `--mapCores N` : Use `N` cores for each mapping job.